Slow-speed police chase on Far North's 90 Mile Beach nabs suspected ATV thief

 A great team effort and local knowledge of back roads has led to the arrest of a disqualified driver fleeing on a stolen all-terrain vehicle (ATV) on New Zealand’s most iconic beach, police say.

-The ‘pursuit’ - at up to 30kmh - ended up on Ninety Mile Beach / Te Oneroa-a-Tohe where it turned into a foot chase.
+The “pursuit” - at up to 30km/h - ended up on Ninety Mile Beach, where it turned into a foot chase.

 The drama began about 1.45am last Friday when a neighbour in Kaitāia heard a farm ATV being started and driven off.